jamesbryer/Library-Finder-Project/docs/design.md

 # Design

 ## Behavioural design
-UC1: Library user access web page, they want to see their nearby libraries so they enter their location and click to get results.
-The system then accesses Bristol Open Data and gets the results within the search radius, then the web page will display these results in a table.
+UC1: Library user access web page, they want to see their nearby libraries so they select their postcode zone and click to get results.
+The system then accesses the database (data taken from Bristol Open Data) and gets the results within the selected postcode zone, then the web page will display these results in a table.
 ![Insert your context diagrams for each use-case here](images/contextUC1.png)

 UC2: